-- 2.7 The AA will then make a recommendation (Part 3 of FAA Annex to EASA Form 9) for or against certificate renewal, based on a complete AA surveillance/audit of the AMO conducted within the renewal time frame of every 24 months. - 2.8 The AA shall submit the following documents to the Frankfurt IFO at least 30 days before the expiration date: - 2.8.1 A completed FAA Form 8310-3. - 2.8.2 A copy of the AMO's amended AA certificate and limitation document (or EASA Form 3 and amended approval schedule). - 2.8.3 A new 8310-3 application for each new line station or additional facility including details of additions or deletions of line station and/or multiple facility location that the AMO intends on utilizing its FAA certificate privileges. - 2.8.4 A completed copy of the FAA Annex to EASA Form 6 for each location under its FAA certificate. - 2.8.5 If applicable and only if the repair station has not previously submitted a letter certifying that its employees, contractors, and subcontractors have been trained in the transportation of dangerous goods in accordance with ICAO standards.
-(Only applicable if the AMO is involved with the transport of dangerous goods including shipping and receiving.)
+- 2.7 The AA will then make a recommendation (Part 3 of FAA Annex to EASA Form 6) for or against certificate renewal, based on a complete AA surveillance/audit of the AMO conducted within the renewal time frame of every 24 months. - 2.8 The AA shall submit the following documents to the responsible FAA certificate-holding district office (CHDO) at least 30 days before the expiration date: - 2.8.1 A completed FAA Form 8310-3. - 2.8.2 A copy of the AMO's EASA Form 3 and approval schedule, as revised. - 2.8.3 A completed copy of the FAA Annex to EASA Form 6.